eclipse-archived/ceylon-lang.org/documentation/tour/inheritance.md

 This is the third leg of the Tour of Ceylon.
 In the [previous leg](../classes) you learned about classes.
-In this leg you're going to learn about *inheritance* and *refinement* (known as overloading in some other languages).
+In this leg you're going to learn about *inheritance* and *refinement* (known as "overriding" in many other languages).

 ## Inheritance and refinement

 In object-oriented programming, we often replace conditionals (`if`, and especially `switch`) with subtyping.
 Indeed, according to some folks, this is what makes a program object-oriented.
 Let's try refactoring the `Polar` class [from the previous leg of the tour](../classes) into two classes, with two different implementations of `description`.
 Here's the superclass:

     doc "A polar coordinate"
     class Polar(Float angle, Float radius) {